TarangRanpara/EMFoS/Notebooks/README.md

 ## Notebooks

-For building a score out of human judgments, we first averaged the scores from both set of annotations to counter the subjectivity of opinions.
+For building a score out of human judgments, we first averaged the scores from both annotations to counter the subjectivity of opinions.

 From the collected human judgments, we computed two kinds of scores.

 - **Score-1:** Used "Overall Rating" Score directly (also called "OVERALL SCORE")
 - **Score-2:** took a Weighted average of qualitative measures (except "Overall Rating") listed above (also called "WEIGHTED SCORE").

-we then computed correlation of score-1 and score-2 with set of candidate evaluation metrics falling broadly into 3 categories.
+We then computed the correlation of score-1 and score-2 with a set of candidate evaluation metrics falling broadly into three categories.
+- N-Gram Overlap
+- Contextual Similarity
+- Pairwise Contextual Similarity

 ### N-Gram Overlap